Viswanatha Swamy Temple

-Sri Visalakshi Sametha Sri Viswanatha Swamy temple, popularly known as Kasi Viswanathaswamy Temple or locally as kundukovil is a famous Hindu temple located in the Kalpathy village of Palakkad in Kerala, India.
-It is the site of the annual Kalpathi Ratholsavam which is one of the most famous temple festivals of Kerala.
+Sri Visalakshi Sametha Sri Viswanatha Swamy temple, popularly known as Kasi Viswanathaswamy Temple, or locally as Kundukovil, is a famous Hindu temple located in the Kalpathy village of Palakkad in Kerala, India.

+It is the main site of the annual Kalpathi Ratholsavam which is one of the most famous temple festivals of Kerala.
 This ancient temple nestles by the banks of the serene Kalpathy river (Nila Nadhi).
 Dedicate to Lord Siva and his consort Visalakshi (another name for Parvati), it dates back to early fifteenth century.
-The similarity to the Varanasi Kashi Viswanatha temple on the banks of Ganges is responsible for the moniker kasiyil pakuthi kalpathy and the name Dakshina Kashi associated with this temple.
+The similarity to the Varanasi Kashi Viswanatha temple on the banks of Ganges is responsible for the moniker kasiyil paathi kalpathy and the name Dakshina Kashi associated with this temple.
 The Temple is surrounded by the four Tamil Brahmin agraharams or traditional villages: New Kalpathy, Old Kalpathy, Chathapuram and Govindarajapuram.

 Antiquity and history

 There is an inscription in kolezhuthu on a stone slab placed in front of the temple between the flag staff and the Nandi Mandapam, outside the temple, but within the temple courtyard.
-This inscription records some endowments made by one Ittikombi Achan, member of the Royal family of Palakkad in Malayalam Era 600 [1424–25 AD].
+This inscription records some endowments made by one Ittikombi Achan, member of the royal family of Palakkad in Malayalam Era 600 [1424–25 AD].
 Evidently the temple must have been founded earlier than that.